tragicjun/ambari/contrib/views/slider/docs/index.md

 chmod 440 /etc/security/keytabs/view-principal.headless.keytab
 ```

-If the view is hosted by *ambari-server*, its Kerberos identity can be set by running the below command.
+If the view is hosted by *tbds-server*, its Kerberos identity can be set by running the below command.

 ```
-ambari-server setup-security
+tbds-server setup-security
 ```
 During *setup-security* the `view-principal` user should be provided along with the keytab.
 These same values will be provided as view parameters in *Step-4*.